tuva-health/medicare_cclf_connector/README.md

 Join the conversation on [Slack](https://tuvahealth.slack.com/ssb/redirect#/shared-invite/email)!
 We'd love to hear from you on the #claims-preprocessing channel.

 ## Database Support
-This package has been written for Snowflake.
+This package has been built and tested for Snowflake and Redshift.